thudjek/CleanWebApiTemplate/README.md

 Sometimes some errors might occurr which prevent api/containers to start.
 It can be because of missing first migration, environment variables beeing incorrect, docker caching or any other reason.

-I found that most of the time some (or most likely all) of the next things help:
+I found that most of the time some (or most likely all) of the following things help:
 * delete and restart docker containers
 * close solution and delete .vs, bin and obj folders
 * delete docker volumes used by this project and allow them to be recreated